Skip to Content

 Method

-3. In the same pan add the butter.
-Once melted melted, add the onions and mushrooms and cook until the onions soften and the mushrooms have released all of their liquid and start to brown, about 5 minutes.
-Add garlic and sauté for 1 more minute.
+3. Reduce the heat to medium.
+Add the butter to the same skillet.
+Once the butter has melted, add the onion and mushrooms and cook until the onion softens and the mushrooms are starting to brown, about 5 minutes.
+Add the garlic and cook, stirring, until fragrant, for 1 more minute.

-4. Add the flour to the onion mushroom mixture stirring, for 1 minute.
-Slowly add the beef broth, a little at a time and stir until fully incorporated.
-Add the thyme, salt and pepper and simmer, stirring often, until it begins to thicken, about 5 mins.
-Add the Worcestershire sauce, sour cream and Dijon mustard, stirring until the sauce is combined.
-Bring the sauce to a gentle simmer and allow to cook until the sauce thickens.
-Add meat back into the sauce along with fresh parsley and serve with noodles or mashed potatoes.
-Enjoy!
+4. Stir in the flour and cook, stirring, for 1 minute.
+Slowly pour in the beef broth and stir until fully incorporated.
+Add the thyme, remaining ½ teaspoon salt and pepper and simmer, stirring often, until the mixture is starting to thicken, about 5 minutes.
+Stir in the Worcestershire sauce, sour cream and Dijon mustard, until the sauce is combined.
+Bring the sauce to a gentle simmer and cook until the sauce is thick enough to coat the back of a wooden spoon.
+Return the meat to the skillet and toss until fully coated.

 Nutrition Info